modestmaps/modestmaps-js/doc/index.md

 <a name="Location.lat"></a>
 ### lat `location.lat`
-The location's **latitude**, or distance from the Earth's [equator](http://en.wikipedia.org/wiki/Prime_meridian) in degrees. `-90` is at the bottom of the globe (Antarctica), `0` is at the equator, and `90` is at the top (the Arctic Circle).
+The location's **latitude**, or distance from the Earth's [equator](http://en.wikipedia.org/wiki/Prime_meridian) in degrees. `-90` is at the bottom of the globe (the south pole in Antarctica), `0` is at the equator, and `90` is at the top (the north pole in the Arctic Ocean).

 **NOTE:** Because ModestMaps uses a [spherical Mercator projection](http://en.wikipedia.org/wiki/Mercator_projection), points at Earth's extreme north and south poles become infinitely large and impossible to model.
-This limits the effective range of web maps to about `±80º`, depending on zoom level.
+This limits the effective range of web maps to `±85º`, depending on zoom level.
 Setting a map's center to a Location with a latitude outside of this range will most likely have undesired consequences.

 <a name="Location.lon"></a>
 ### lon `location.lon`
 The location's **longitude**, or distance from the [prime meridian](http://en.wikipedia.org/wiki/Prime_meridian) in degrees.
-Positive values are east of the prime meridian; negative values are west. `±180` degrees is the [international date line](http://en.wikipedia.org/wiki/International_Date_Line).
+Positive values are east of the prime meridian (towards Asia); negative values are west (towards North America). `±180` degrees is near the [international date line](http://en.wikipedia.org/wiki/International_Date_Line).
 Longitude values outside of the `[-180, 180]` range "wrap", so a longitude of `190` degrees may be converted to `-170` in certain calculations.

 <a name="Location.fromString"></a>
 ### Location.fromString `MM.Location.fromString(str)`